All Episodes

 What's going on?

-Uh what I wanted to talk about was uh I do search engine optimization for a living, and uh what that entails is basically you want to rank websites in a higher spot on Google.
+What I wanted to talk about was I do search engine optimization for a living, and what that entails is basically you want to rank websites in a higher spot on Google.

-Like I like you would actually have to type in crooked hillary to get that to show up.
+Like you would actually have to type in crooked Hillary to get that to show up.

-Now, like if you typed in lying, just the word lying, lying pet is the second thing that shows up.
+Now, like, if you typed in lying, just the word lying, lying TED is the second thing that shows up.

 So I want people to understand what it is you actually do.